Facebook Database [Updated] – A Thorough Insight Into The Databases Used @Facebook

-This write-up is a comprehensive insight, like a thousand feet deep dive into the persistence layer of Facebook & the first writeup of the real-life software architecture series.
-What database does Facebook use?
+This write-up is a comprehensive insight into the persistence layer of Facebook & the first of the real-life software architecture series.
+It takes a deep dive into questions like what database does Facebook use?
 Is it a NoSQL or a SQL DB?
 Is it just one or multiple databases?
-Or a much more sophisticated polyglot database architecture?
+Or a much more complex polyglot database architecture?
 How is Facebook’s backend handling billions of data fetch operations every single day?

 Let’s get started.